lapinskap/todos-api/README.md

 ## Code Examples

+Request specs are designed to drive behavior through the full stack, including routing.
+This means they can hit the applications' HTTP endpoints as opposed to controller specs which call methods directly.
+Since we're building an API application, this is exactly the kind of behavior we want from our tests.

 > According to RSpec, the official recommendation of the Rails team and the RSpec core team is to write request specs instead.